cmmid/cmmid.github.io/topics/covid19/_posts/2021-01-11-sa-novel-variant.md

 ---

-title: "Estimates of severity and transmissibility of novel South Africa SARS-CoV-2 variant 501Y.V2"
+title: "Estimates of severity and transmissibility of novel SARS-CoV-2 variant 501Y.V2 in South Africa"

 description: "Using globally available data sources with mathematical models, we analysed the transmissibility and severity of a novel SARS-CoV-2 variant, 501Y.V2, in South Africa."